artichaudhary0/Counter-Countdown/README.md

   - Includes start, pause, and reset functionality.
   - Background color changes based on the countdown progress.
   - Shows a modal when the countdown reaches zero.

+## Customization
+  - Counter : Click the "Increment", "Decrement", or "Reset Counter" buttons to control the counter.
+  - Countdown : Enter a number of seconds in the input field and click "Start Countdown" to begin.
+You can pause or reset the countdown using the corresponding buttons.
+Once the countdown reaches zero, a modal will appear.

 ## Live Demo